-- Intel, MMX and Pentium are registered trademarks of Intel Corporation. - ♦ IBM and OS/2 are registered trademarks of International Business Machines. - ♦ AWARD is a registered trademark of Award Software Inc.
+- Intel, MMX and Pentium are registered trademarks of Intel Corporation. - ♦ IBM and OS/2 are registered trademarks of International Business Machines. - AWARD is a registered trademark of Award Software Inc. - ♦ VIA is a trademark of Technology of Incorporated.

 Responsibility:

 This manual is provided "As is" with no warranties of any kind, either expressed or implied, including, but not limited to the implied warranties or conditions of this product's fitness for any particular purpose.
 In no event shall we be liable for any loss of profits, loss of business, loss of data, interruption of business, or indirect, special, incidental, or consequential damages of any kind, even the possibility of such damages arising from any defect or error in this manual or product.
 We reserve the right to modify and update the user manual without prior notice.